Working Progress Project Offers Holistic Support into Work

 Northamptonshire based organisations are working together to provide holistic support to people across the county.
 Commsortia has partnered with the University of Northampton to deliver this £1.4 million Building Better Opportunities (BBO) project, helping people back onto the path into employment.
 Working Progress offers rounded support to participants, which could vary from confidence building and mentoring, to CV writing and money advice; all of which focuses on the needs of the individual.

 Who are our beneficiaries?
 Anyone who is unemployed can take part, but we focus on those with additional barriers to work who often fall into these categories: Disabilities, Over 50's, BAME Groups, (Ex-)Offenders, and Carers.

 Who is funding the project?
-The project is part of the Building Better Opportunities (BBO) programme and is funded by European Social Fund with match funding from Big Lottery.
+The project is part of the Building Better Opportunities (BBO) programme and is funded by the European Social Fund and The National Lottery Community Fund.

 Our Business Liaison Officers role works to bridge the gaps between the Voluntary Sector and Businesses whilst breaking down some of those barriers many people face in joining the workplace.

 Find your local Delivery Organisation...

 If you are interested or know someone who may need support get in touch with one of the projects local Delivery Organisation or register your interest.